vsenna/Agenda/README.md

 Agenda
 ======

-It's a simple example of an application made with zend framework+jQuery+jQueryUI+jqGrid
+It's a simple example of an application built with zend framework+jQuery+jQueryUI+jqGrid